DongkwanYi/OLEDBOXER/README.md

 This repository is for 2.42" OLED mod of Radiomaster BOXER, TX12, TX12MK2, ZORRO, POCKET, MT12(Surface TX) transmitter(BW screen radios).

-Based on EdgeTX v2.8.4, code for OLED is developed.
+On August 3 2023, based on EdgeTX v2.8.4, code for OLED was developed.

 After EdgeTX V2.10.RC, The code for SSD1309 driver of OLED is included on the source.
 So I built the mod firmwares using it.